 In July 2019, the Company reached an agreement in principle to resolve a legacy issue related to findings from the Etame Marin block joint venture owners' audits for the periods from 2007 through 2016 for \$4.4 million net to VAALCO.
-The agreement in principle also provides for procedures to minimize the chances of future audit claims.
 Accordingly, the Company has accrued \$4.4 million that is reflected in the "Accrued liabilities and other" line item of the Company's condensed consolidated balance sheet and is recorded as a second quarter 2019 expense in the condensed consolidated statements of operations in the line item "Other operating expense, net".
 The final settlement agreements were executed by all the joint venture owners effective September 9, 2019.
 In October 2019, the Company paid \$1.1 million of the \$4.4 million.
 The remaining balance of the amount due was paid in February 2020.